bcbraga/SSAP/README.md

 ## Method and Implementation

-The ILS heuristic was implemented in pure Python and was designed with future integration into an educational decision-support system in mind.

-The ILS searches through the solution space allowing minor constraint violations but penalizing them in the cost function.
-This provides flexibility and fast approximate solutions suitable for large instances.
+The ILS heuristic was implemented in pure Python and designed with future integration into an educational decision-support system in mind.
+It explores the solution space by allowing minor constraint violations, which are penalized in the cost function, enabling flexible and fast approximate solutions suitable for large instances.

 ## Experimental Results